EvernodeXRPL/evernode-docs/docs/source/sdk/hotpocket/hpdevkit/overview.md

    ```

 _**NOTE:** In Linux platforms, installation requires root privileges.
 Hence, add `sudo` to the above command.
 Final contract bundles are deployed and run in Linux environment.
-Binary outputs built in windows environments might cause errors.
+Binary outputs built-in Windows environments might cause errors.
 Hence the recommended development platform is Linux_

 ## Creating a HotPocket smart contract